a-b-street/abstreet/docs/lanes.md

 		- geo rust!

 	- improve intersection geom?
-	- detect problematic areas where we cant shift the lines enough, and highlight them
 	- depict stop signs, traffic lights, yields?
 	- figure out what to do about yellow center lines
 		- yellow and white lines intersect cars and turn icons and such